 Financial liabilities, other than derivatives, are initially recognized at fair value less directly attributable transaction costs.
 Subsequently, financial liabilities are measured at amortized cost using the effective interest method.
 The effective interest method is a method of calculating the amortized cost of a financial liability and allocating the interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability, or, where appropriate, a shorter period.
-The Company's accounts payable and accrued liabilities, promissory note payable, and amounts due to related party are measured at amortized cost.
+The Company's accounts payable and accrued liabilities are measured at amortized cost.